abbycin/tools/variant/README.md

 - single header only library
 - simple `set/operator=` operations
 - also a `emplace` method
-- three ways for visiting underlying object
+- four ways for visiting underlying object

 ## requirement
 A complier which support c++11 or later (actually, if old c++ standard is not considered, it will be more easy to implement).